• Finlay’s 100%-owned ATTY property covers 3,875 hectares in the prolific Toodoggone mining district of north-central British Columbia, Canada.

 Titan Anomaly/Kem

-In 2018, Serengeti Resources optioned the ATTY property and completed ~20 line-km of ground-based IP in 7 lines over the Kem area.
-Three of the 2018 lines identified the 2007 Titan anomaly, expanding it to an area measuring ~600 x 600 m.
+In 2018, Serengeti Resources optioned the ATTY property and completed ~20 line-km of ground-based IP in 7 lines over the KEM area.
+Three of the 2018 lines identified the 2007 TITAN anomaly, expanding it to an area measuring ~600 x 600 m.

 Further IP surveys by Serengeti in 2019 identified two additional targets - all three geophysical targets consist of coincident chargeability and resistivity anomalies in areas with favourable geological and geochemical conditions.